Fantastic Chiang Rai Trek to Doi Bo

 The Chiang Rai Trek to Doi Bo

-The Chiang Rai trek to Doi Bo is certainly one of the best treks I have made in Chiang Rai Province.
-It starts and ends in the Akha village Ban Apa.
+The Chiang Rai Trek to Doi Bo is certainly one of the best treks I have made.
+It starts and ends in the Akha village Ban Apha.
 My guide was Amoe.
-Amoe runs a homestay in the villages.
-He is married, has two daughters and a son.
+Amoe runs a homestay in the village.
+He is married and has two daughters and a son.
 His family migrated to Thailand from Shan State in Burma more than 40 years ago.
-They first lived near Doi Tung, which is about 60kms north of Chiang Mai.
-Doi is the Northern Thai word for mountain.
+They first lived near Doi Tung, which is about 60kms north of Chiang Rai.
+“Doi” is the Northern Thai word for mountain.

 During my first visit to the village weeks before Amoe had told me about Doi Bo.
-He pointed to a place in the far distance and told me it would be full day trekking to get there and back.
-It sounded really remote and I love those kind of places.
-A couple of weeks later I returned to Ban Apa.
-After having spent the night in Chiang Rai I drove the short distance to Ban Apa on a beautiful, chilly December morning.
+He pointed to a place in the far distance and told me it would be a full day trekking to get there and back.
+It sounded really remote and I love that kind of place.
+A couple of weeks later I returned to Ban Apha.
+After having spent the night in Chiang Rai I drove the short distance to Ban Apha on a beautiful, chilly December morning.

 Our trek to Doi Boi though took us off the beaten track.
 At Ban Yafu we drank a cup of tea (from the quintessential blackened kettle) and chatted with the locals.
 The village is nicely located with wonderful views.
 We were blessed with blue skies.
-We continued to the Doi Bo viewpoint which has a viewing platform, campground and very clean toilets.
+We continued to the Doi Bo viewpoint which has a viewing platform, campground, and very clean toilets.
 There was a young Lahu family with children.
 The Doi Bo viewpoint gets tourists in the months of November and December only, Amoe told me.

 My guide had often difficulty finding the right trail.
 Amoe told me this was the first time this year he guided someone into this area.
-I thoroughly enjoyed the trekking, the nature and the total silence.
+I thoroughly enjoyed the trekking, nature, and the total silence.
 My guide pointed out areas where in the past opium was cultivated.
 He also showed me the former location of his village in the distance.
-It turned out to be too far to go to on this day.
+It turned out to be too far to go on this day.

 In the 90s the Thai army took control and authorities started to get a grip on the situation in the highlands.
 The agricultural practices of many hill tribe communities had a devastating effect on the upland watershed areas.
-Local authorities forced many communities to move to locations at lower elevation.
+Local authorities forced many communities to move to locations at lower elevations.
 This happened also to the Akha and Yao villages in the Doi Bo area.
 The villages are now located much closer to the road and have facilities such as water supply and electricity.